jonathanhogg/flitter/docs/physics.md

 - `ease` - specifies an amount of simulation time over which to ramp up `strength`

+### `!random`

+Specifies a random, "Brownian motion", force to be applied to all particles.
+This consists of a normal variate, per-particle, force that varies on each simulation step.

+- `strength` - force magnitude coefficient (default is `1`)
+- `ease` - specifies an amount of simulation time over which to ramp up `strength`

 ### `!distance`

 Specifies a force to be applied between two specific particles that scales with